The Bad, The Dad, and The Ugly

 The tax collectors had sold out to the Romans, traitors to their race and nation.
 Compounding their treason, they would greedily mark up the prescribed tax and then pocket the difference.

-When people were unable to pay their tax obligation and asked for payment terms, collectors would charge them huge percentages of interest.
+When people were unable to meet their tax obligation and asked for payment terms, collectors would charge them huge percentages of interest.
 If folks could not meet these exorbitant terms, the collectors would foreclose and sell off the delinquent tax-payer’s belongings.
 This typically left the family homeless and in abject poverty.
 If foreclosure did not cover the amount owed, they would even sell the debtor into slavery, possibly along with his wife and children.
 Once the tax and interest were paid off, any overage went into the tax collector’s coffers.
-Imagine a mash-up of the IRS with our modern-day Russian Mafia when it comes to avarice and ruthlessness and you are getting the idea.
+Imagine a mash-up of the IRS with loan-sharking as run by our modern-day Russian Mafia when it comes to avarice and ruthlessness and you are getting the idea.

 Jews and Romans alike despised tax collectors because everyone is contemptuous of traitors.
 Jews regarded them as far lower than their Roman masters — they had accepted the Romans were going to be oppressive jerks, but selling out to the enemy?
 Unforgivable!